Markov Chain Monte Carlo Estimation of Quantiles: Introduction

 We will assume throughout that $F_{V}(x)$ is absolutely continuous and has continuous density function $f_{V}(x)$ such that $0 < f_{V}(\xi_{q}) < \infty$.
 Notice that this means $\xi_{q}$ is the unique solution $y$ of $F_{V} (y -) \le q \le F_{V} (y)$.

 Typically, it is not possible to calculate $\xi_{q}$ directly.
-For example, a common goal in Bayesian inference is calculating the quantiles of marginal posterior distributions in order to construct posterior credible intervals.
-In these settings, quantile estimates are based upon simulation and are almost always reported without including any notion of the simulation error.
-Our work enables practitioners to asses this error, and hence increase confidence in their inferences.
+For example, a common goal in Bayesian inference is calculating the quantile of a marginal posterior distribution.
+In these settings, the quantile estimate is typically based upon Markov chain Monte Carlo (MCMC) simulation methods and is almost always reported without including any notion of the simulation error. \citet{raft:lewi:how:1992} consider quantile estimation using MCMC, but their method is based on approximating the MCMC process with a two-state Markov chain, and does not produce an estimate of the simulation error; see also \citet{broo:robe:1999} and \citet{cowl:carl:1996} who study the properties of the method proposed by \citet{raft:lewi:how:1992}.
+In contrast, our work enables practitioners to rigorously asses the simulation error, and hence increase the reliability of their inferences.